Skip to main content

 1. Open the Document members tab, click Can sign + and select Turn on order.

-2. Click and hold the 6 dots to the right of the signatory's name or email to move it in the order.
+2. Click and hold the 6 dots to the right of the signatory's name or email to change their position in the order

-If you'd prefer to remove commenting permissions for an external party, this is very easy to do at either the template or contract level:
+If you'd prefer to remove commenting permissions and PDF download capabilities for an external party, this is very easy to do at either the template or contract level:

 Approvers πŸ”¬